 Cooman has collaborated with a number of noted poets, librettists, and authors including Mary Louise Bringle, John Core, Richard Leach, Elizabeth Kirschner, Randy Northrup, Joyce Carol Oates, Andrew Pratt,Mark Schweizer, Calvin Seerveld, Derek Strahan, John Thornburg, Kathleen Wakefield, Rae E. Whitney, Anna Winslow, and Brian Wren.

 Cooman’s musicology studies and writings have focused primarily on contemporary American and Australian composers.
 He served as editor of Living Music Journal from 2005-09 and is a staff critic for American Recorder and Fanfare magazines.
-He has served as the editor of organ publications for various publishers (including Boosey & Hawkes and Oxford University Press) and is the music and hymnology editor for Zimbel Press.
+He has edited organ publications for various publishers (including Boosey & Hawkes and Oxford University Press) and has been editorial director for over 300 organ, choral, and hymn publications for Zimbel Press.

 Cooman’s principal composition teachers were Bernard Rands, Judith Weir, Alan Fletcher, and James Willey, and he holds degrees from Harvard University and Carnegie Mellon University.
 He has also studied with Leonardo Balada, George Tsontakis, Eric Chasalow, Barry Conyngham, and Elliott Gyger.